-Sickle Cell Disease (SCD) is a serious, lifelong condition which can affect anyone, however it mainly affects people of African, Caribbean, Middle Eastern, Eastern Mediterranean and Asian origin.
-SCD is an inherited condition and those with the disease produce unusual shaped red blood cells, which can cause problems.
+Sickle Cell Disease (SCD) is a serious, lifelong condition which can affect anyone, however, it mainly affects people of African, Caribbean, Middle Eastern, Eastern Mediterranean and Asian origin.
+SCD is an inherited condition and those with the disease produce unusually shaped red blood cells, which can cause problems.

 The main symptoms include anaemia and painful episodes called sickle cell cries, which occurs when the cells change shape after oxygen is released, these then cause the red blood cells to stick together making blockages in the small blood vessels.

 Those with SCD will need specialist care throughout their lives, however, there are a number of treatments available to help manage problems.

 - Standard painkillers can help reduce pain, although sometimes stronger painkillers may be necessary.

 - Pain can also be prevented by staying warm and hydrated.

 - Daily antibiotics may need to be taken to reduce the risk of infection and you should ensure that you are fully vaccinated.

 - Those who suffer from severe anaemia may need a blood transfusion.

 - Stem cell or bone marrow transplants can possibly cure sickle cell disease, however, this is rare as there are significant risks involved.

 5 Sickle Cell facts from the Sickle Cell Society - Did you know?